CyberPhoenix90/photonlang/README.md

 How to use:

 -   Currently only tested on Linux systems.
 Can be executed on windows but likely won't work.
 Windows support coming at a later date
 -   Install .Net 7.0 on your computer
 -   Install dotnet cmd tool
 -   Clone the repo
 -   Run ./install.sh
 -   use `ph` cli tool for building projects.
 Run it without argument in a folder with a photon.json to build

 TODO:

 High Priority:

 -   Adapt lexer to support template strings with interpolations
 -   Type inference for array literals
 -   Implement language server & validation
 -   Implement IL emit
 -   Implement photon debugging (currently you can only debug the intermediary code)

 Normal Priority:

 -   Add Tuples
 -   Pattern matching without return values, with statements instead of expressions, with non constant patterns
 -   Add compile errors with good UX
-- Add interfaces
 -   Add mixins
 -   Add decorators (Javascript style decorators that allow to modify the method/class/property it is attached to)
 -   Add JSX (XML literal) support
 -   Improve the way the lexer handles escape sequences
 -   Add Regex Literal
 -   Pipeline and async pipeline operator support
 -   "const" argument modifier
 -   Operator overloading
 -   Async constructor
 -   Add missing struct features
 -   Macro Support

 Low Priority:

 -   Windows support
 -   Blazor Support